marc-mbc/lib-restify-handlers/README.md

 <h1>Restify handlers</h1>
 <p>
 	This module contains some basic configuration and handlers and worker behaviour for restify.
-It can be improved in order to follow a common standard for the whole company
 </p>

 <p>